Arbeit macht frei: Thefts of signs

 The Arbeit macht frei sign over the Auschwitz I gate was stolen in December 2009 and later recovered by authorities in three pieces.
-Anders Högström, a Swedish neo-Nazi, and two Polish neo-Nazi men were jailed as a result.
+Anders Högström, a Swedish neo-Nazi, and five Polish men were jailed as a result.
 The original sign is now in storage at the Auschwitz-Birkenau State Museum and a replica was put over the gate in its place.

 On 2 November 2014, the sign over the Dachau gate was stolen.
-It was found on 28 November 2016 under a tarpaulin at a parking lot in Ytre Arna, a settlement north of Bergen, Norway's second-largest city.
+It was found on 28 November 2016 under a tarp at a parking lot in Ytre Arna, a settlement north of Bergen, Norway's second-largest city.